Team5-S20-Cohort/Project_5_My_first_Data_Lake/README.md

   * Collecting data of all API's(On the data sources).
 * **GITHUB:**
   * Updating Readme.md files.
   * uploading all required files.
 * **Scripts:**
   * Python scripts to clean the data.
   * scritps to load into MongoDB.(Batch data).
   * Scripts to load into MongoDB.(Stream Data).
 * **MongoDB:**
   * Installing and configuring MongoDB.
+* **AWS:**
+  * Configure Identity and access management.
+    -Create users, groups, roles, and policies.-